rancher/Rancher-Plugin-gMSA/docs/testing/plugin-installer/README.md

 Debugging Plugin Installation
 ---

 the plugin installer contains logic to verify if the plugin is already installed on a host, as well as if the installation completed successfully.
-However, if you wish to manually verify a proper installation manually, the following should be done:
+However, if you wish to verify a proper installation manually, the following should be done:

 > **Note:**
 > Registry keys in the below steps are abbreviated. `HKLM` is shown as 'HK_LOCAL_MACHINE' in the registry editor, and `HKCR` is shown as `HKEY_CLASSES_ROOT`